rallepalaveev/A2RESET/Readme.md

 I hope it can be useful to someone.

 I have added a new functionality to the firmware - v2.0.
 If the button is pressed twice quickly within 1 second then the computer disables any anti-reset routines, performs a warm reset and drops to monitor.

+As a follow up I made a completely new design based on a DMA functionality.

+Upon activation the card creates a single DMA write cycle to address $03F4, while the data bus is not driven, leading to a random byte being written to $03F4.
+Then, the DMA cycle is ended and the Reset line is aserted which causes cold reboot.